 Disclaimer: Lucas owns all.
 He's a very rich man.

 Description: This is an Alternate Universe story set in the time period of Episode III.
-The "opening crawl" will tell you most of what you need to know, and I don't imagine you'll find the storyline difficult to follow.
 Essentially, it's a reimagining of the Clone War.
-Rather than fighting the Separatists, the Republic and the Jedi are at war with the Sith.
+Rather than fighting the Separatists, the Republic and Jedi are at war with the Sith.

-This story will be dark in parts, but I hope it will also convey the sense of great fun present in Mr. Lucas' movies.
-This is an Obidala story, but that certainly won't be the sole focus.
-I hope to provide an entertaining adventure with some twists and turns throughout.
+This story will be dark in parts, but I hope to evoke the sense of fun created by Mr. Lucas.
+My goal is to provide an entertaining adventure with twists, turns, and engaging characters.

-A/N: Feedback is always greatly appreciated.
+A/N: Feedback is always appreciated.
 Do me a favor and leave a review.
-Criticism, praise, and questions are all more than welcome.
+Criticism, praise, and questions are all welcome.
 Thanks!

 THE MERCY SEAT